Kuniyoshi’s Analogies for the Six Conditions of Nature

 Printed 1860 from designs of c.
 1835

 This series pairs mythical and historic people with auspicious and inauspicious days in Japanese astrology.
-The prints in this series are each about 14 by 10 inches (36 by 25 centimeters), a size known as ôban.
+Stylistically, these prints date from about 1835, but they were published with date seals from 1860.
+They are each about 14 by 10 inches (36 by 25 centimeters), a size known as ôban.

 Day: Butsumetsu (佛滅, a most unlucky day)